-But there comes a time during the life of any small businesses when — whether it’s due to rising rents, an increase in wholesale prices, or simply a struggling economy — owners have no choice but to ask their customers to pay a little more.
+But there comes a time during the life of any small businesses when — whether it’s due to rising rents, an increase in wholesale prices, or other contributors to inflation — owners have no choice but to ask their customers to pay a little more.

 Raising prices can be tricky, and simply reprinting your menus with a new set of digits down the side is a surefire way to turn once-loyal customers off.

 So how, exactly, can you increase prices at your cafe or restaurant business without annoying patrons in the process?
 In this blog post, we’ll be discussing exactly that, considering the best approach to take when broaching the subject, as well as suggesting a handful of practical ways to increase profit margins.

 Reprint your old menu with new prices, and the numbers will stick out like a sore thumb to your regular patrons.

 Rework your entire menu so that the layout, descriptions, and style are different, however, and it's far easier to tweak your figures in the process without anyone getting too upset.

 Do be careful not to change the names of your menu items so much that they're unrecognisable in their new format, however.
 Completely renaming old favourites will only cause confusion, and could put some customers off.

 Oh, and while you're at it...

 The first bite may be with the eye, but your customers will only see your delectable dishes if your menu sells it to them in the first place.

 While you're reworking the appearance of your menu (and increasing those prices), it's worth spending a little extra time on those all-important descriptions.